Blue Meridian Partners is still in its early stages. We will update this page regularly to answer questions as the initiative evolves.

 In making such large investments, Blue Meridian Partners will also face an increased risk for failure ― how will it manage this risk?

-Over the years, EMCF has relied on business planning as a roadmap for investment and has built a highly disciplined investment approach for encouraging grantee performance and managing investment risk.
+Over the years, EMCF has relied on business planning as a roadmap for investment and developed a highly disciplined performance-based investment approach to drive results and manage risk.
 This includes conducting intensive due diligence, measuring a grantee's progress, and holding the grantee accountable for meeting annual performance milestones outlined in its business plan.
 The strategy does not eliminate risk, but it reduces it.

 Blue Meridian Partners intends to adapt this strategy and raise it to an even higher level with investments that are based on scaling plans.
 The hope is that these will take business planning a step further and lay out not only a roadmap for building capacity and evidence and achieving growth, but also clearly define the social problem(s) an organization seeks to address, how it will measure its success in meeting this challenge, and the business models and financial strategies required to sustain the organization over the long term.
 Such planning, and the phased-in nature of Blue Meridian Partners' investments, which will be paid out in installments contingent on a grantee's progress toward meeting the goals of its scaling plan, will mitigate the risks these big bets entail.